rihards/pieshelf/README.md

 pieshelf
 =========

 pieshelf is a static gallery generator written in PHP.
-It's inspired by gerallery, but tries to be entirely usable as CLI tool.
+It's inspired by gerallery, but tries to be entirely a CLI tool.

 ### Requirements